 When 10 days old, a new queen takes a high maiden flight, pursued by drones from nearby hives.
 She mates with 7 or more of them, storing their sperm for the rest of her life of 2-3 years.

 She produces chemical scents which regulate hive activity.
 She will lay one egg per minute, day and night, for a total of 1500 in a 24-hour period and 200,000 in a year.
 This is necessary since worker bees only live 6 weeks in the summertime; and a colony needs to have 40 to 50 thousand bees at its peak.

 She is cared for by the worker bees.
+A queen honey bee typically eats a predigested blend of nectar or honey fed to her by her loyal court of attendants.
 This queen has been marked with a green dot for easy identification.
 But there is also something special about this picture.

 Male bees are called drones.
 They emerge in 24 days, and are larger than the female workers.
 They have large eyes and wings and no stinger.
 Their sole purpose is to mate with a queen from any hive, thereby transferring the genetic traits of their mother.
 They die upon mating, or are expelled from the hive as resources become low.
 The normal life-span of a drone is 57 days.